 - I also cleared out all the board games by myself.
 I know which ones they like to play with and the ones I bought because I found them "educational" but clearly they were not attractive to either of my children.

-- if you have many character toys, I would suggest that you have a good clear out in this category too.
+- if you have many character toys , I would suggest that you have a good clear out in this category too.
 Those are very prescriptive toys with a clear scenario and don't allow much exploration.
 However, children can be seriously attached to those toys.
 If this is a big category in your family, maybe observe your child at play for a while.
 Observe if he plays with those toys, put them away for a while and see if he asks for them.

 - I then ask my son to sort his soft toys as it's more of a "sentimental" category for children.
 Well, guess what, not one went away!
 But I'm now extra firm and not a single new one will come in.

 Regarding my son's toys, not a lot was donated or thrown away.
 I have mainly divided by two each category and kept half stored away.
 This is to ensure that it's not overwhelming and that he is able to tidy up the small remaining.
-He has clearly noticed that some toys were missing and asked anxiously for those toys.
-For example, he used to have a huge box of plastic animals.
-I have sorted by subcategories, leaving only one or two out at a time.
-I have shown him where those toys are stored and he knows that he can ask for them whenever he wants.
-He seems, so far, content with the remaining.

 I haven't finished my son's bedroom especially as he has now received around 20 new toys for his birthday.
 I have to find a space for those new toys.
 It's more about rotating, in this case, to make sure those new toys are played with.